dvu28/research-portal/README.md

 <ins>Security Risk:</ins>
 - The nature of the project requires robust authentication system
-- Data is at risk especially if data is sensitive from researches
+- Data can be at risk especially if data is sensitive from researches
 - Unauthorize access can lead to open ended risks

 <ins>Security Mitigation:</ins>